bensoer/cdk-photo-archive/README.md

 - Store status information of each photo in dynamoDB table ?
     - Make this optional, enable/disable also as a setting in the configuration file
     - Entry stores Bucket, Key and which "features" have been applied to the photo
+    - Entry stores all EXIF tag data about the photo
+    - Entry stores all Rekognition labels at default validity (55% vs 75% which is tagged)
 - ~~Complete README documentation for user friendly installation and uninstallation~~ - DONE
 - ~~Make naming consistent between Features - SSM Param name, Lambda Name, Feature Name, Feature Enum Name~~ - DONE